 It is simply impossible to see everything in just two weeks.
 The itinerary below brings you to the top three major highlights:

-Unfortunately, it skips Australia’s main beach destinations (e.g. Gold Cost, Whitsunday Islands) and wine regions near Adelaide and Perth and the “dugouts” or cave dwellings in Coober Pedy.
+If you have more then two weeks to explore Australia, then you may want to add Australia’s main beach destinations (e.g. Gold Cost, Whitsunday Islands), wine regions near Adelaide and Perth and the “dugouts” or cave dwellings in Coober Pedy.